In this article, you’re going to learn how to get student loan forgiveness and how to qualify.

 It is an option for student loan borrowers in which a portion or all of their student loan is discharged if they meet specific requirements.
-This is done using the student loans forgiveness programs and each of these programs has different requirements.
+This is done using the student loan forgiveness programs and each of these programs has different requirements.

 There are only two main types of forgiveness programs.

 The forgiveness applies to only federal student loans.
 There is no such forgiveness program for private student loans.

 Related Post: How Does Student Loan Work?
 The Ultimate Guide!